 Withholding or delaying holiday allowanceYou are not allowed to withhold your employees’ holiday allowance, or to delay paying holiday allowance.
 You and your employees can come to an arrangement together.
 If you do, you have to lay them down in writing, for instance as part of a plan to keep your company afloat.

 Your employee returns from a country with an orange or red travel advice

 You cannot forbid your employee to travel to, or take a holiday in, a country with an orange or red travel advice (in Dutch).
-Your employee does have to return in time: if they have to self-isolate upon their return, they have to do so within the allotted holiday period, unless they can work from home.
+Your employee does have to return in time.
+This means that their self-isolation period must be within the allotted holiday period, unless they can work from home.
 If they cannot work from home, and have to remain in quarantine for longer than their allotted holiday period, you do not have to pay them for the days they miss.
 Make sure your employee is aware of this.

 Cancelling leave when a travel advice is adjusted

-If your employee has to break off a holiday in a country for which the travel advice has shifted from yellow to orange, and then has to self-isolate for 10 days, they cannot simply decide to cancel their leave days.
+If your employee has to break off a holiday in a country for which the travel advice has shifted from yellow to orange, and then has to self-isolate for up to 10 days, they cannot simply decide to cancel their leave days.
 You have to give permission for this; you can also demand that they do take the allotted leave – for instance, if they cannot work from home.

 NOW scheme includes holiday allowanceThe NOW scheme includes compensation for the monthly accruement of your employee’s holiday allowance.
 You receive 30% on top of your employee’s wage sum, to accrue holiday allowance, and to pay for pension and employer contributions.